datawire/ambassador-docs/concepts/metrics.md

 Observability is crucial to understanding the quality of the canary version you release.
 Without being able to monitor the canary's behavior, you can't readily assess whether your new version is ready for wider deployment.
 Increasingly, developers need to understand these key metrics as part of taking full responsibility for the full build-it, run-it (i.e., availability, reliability and code quality) paradigm.
 This shift is possible by enabling monitoring for visibility and setting clear metrics to measure performance and troubleshoot problems.

-## Four golden signals of monitoring
+## Four golden signals of canary deployment monitoring

 While other metrics may be important in your rollout, the "four golden signals" are essential metrics for monitoring distributed systems.
 Each signal tells how your system is running, and indicates problems or performance issues you need to focus on to minimize the effect of unexpected behavior in your rollout and to get an idea as to what might be going wrong.